 Specialized in Facial Plastic Surgery

-Dr. Ward’s extensive educational credentials include a five-year residency in Otolaryngology—Head & Neck Surgery followed by completion of a Facial Plastic Surgery Fellowship.
-This highly coveted training provided extensive training in the area of complex cosmetic and reconstructive surgery of the face and provided the foundation for him to develop his practice focus on rhinoplasty, revision rhinoplasty, facelift, blepharoplasty, and cosmetic injectables.
+Dr. Ward’s extensive educational credentials include a five-year residency in Otolaryngology-Head & Neck Surgery followed by completion of a Facial Plastic Surgery Fellowship.
+This highly coveted training provided extensive training in the area of complex cosmetic and reconstructive surgery of the face and provided the foundation for him to develop his practice focusing on rhinoplasty, revision rhinoplasty, facelift, blepharoplasty, and cosmetic injectables.

 – “A natural result without obvious signs of surgery is our ultimate cosmetic goal.”

 I believe that natural results without obvious signs of surgery is the goal of any cosmetic procedure.
 By combining superior medical knowledge, training, and technical skill with artistry and a sensitive, compassionate touch, I strive to provide my patients with a natural appearance.
 This improved, elegant look should avoid looking artificial while fulfilling the individual patient’s desired goals.

 The face represents our identity to the outside world, to our friends, to our family, and most importantly, to ourselves.
 Our goal is to improve the components of the face that are undesirable to the patient while preserving the elements of the face that give the patient his or her unique identity.
 As a result, each procedure must be tailored to the individual patient.